ploomber/projects/parametrized/README.md

 ```

 <!-- #region -->

-We have separate folders for each parameter, this helps keep things organized and takes the looping logic out of our pipeline.
+We have separate folders for each parameter, helping to keep things organized and taking the looping logic out of our pipeline.

-### Tips
+### Notes

+* There are some built-in placeholders that you can use without having an `env.yaml` file.
+For example, `{{here}}` will expand to the `pipeline.yaml` parent directory.
+[Check out the Spec API documentation](https://ploomber.readthedocs.io/en/latest/api/spec.html#default-placeholders) for more information.
-* This example uses a Python script as a task, in SQL pipeline, you can achieve the same effect (keeping output separate) by using the placeholder either in the product's schema or as a prefix in the table/view name
+* This example uses a Python script as a task.
+In SQL pipeline, you can achieve the same effect by using the placeholder in the product's schema or a table/view name prefix.
-* If the parameter takes a lot of different values and you want to run your pipeline using all of them, calling them by hand might get tedious.
-You have two options 1) write a  bash script that calls the CLI with different value parameters or 2) Use the Python API (everything that the CLI can do, you can do with Python directly), take a look at the `DAGSpec` documentation
+* If the parameter takes many different values and you want to run your pipeline using all of them, calling them by hand might get tedious.
+So you have two options 1) write a  bash script that calls the CLI with different value parameters or 2) Use the Python API (everything that the CLI can do, you can do with Python directly), take a look at the `DAGSpec` documentation.
-* Parametrized `pipeline.yaml` files are a great way to simplify task's logic but don't overdo it.
-If you find yourself adding too many parameters, it's a better idea to use the Python API directly.
-Factory function are the right pattern for highly customized pipeline construction
+* Parametrized `pipeline.yaml` files are a great way to simplify a task's logic but not overdo it.
+If you find yourself adding too many parameters, it's a better idea to use the Python AP directly; factory functions are the correct pattern for highly customized pipeline construction.
-* Given that the two pipelines are completely independent we could even run them in parallel to speed things up
+* Given that the two pipelines are entirely independent, we could even run them in parallel.

-## Factory functions
+## Python API (factory functions)

 Parametrization is straightforward when using a factory function.
 If your
-factory takes parameters, they'll also be available in the command
+factory takes parameters, they'll also be available in the command-line interface.
-line interface.
 Types are inferred from [type hints](https://docs.python.org/3/library/typing.html).
 Let's see an example:
 <!-- #endregion -->

 ```python
 display_file('factory.py')
 ```

 Our function takes two parameters: `param` and `another`.
-Parameters with no default values (`param`) are converted to positional arguments and function parameters with default values are converted
+Parameters with no default values (`param`) turn into positional arguments, and function parameters with default values convert
 to optional parameters (`another`).
-To see the exact auto-generated API, you can use the `--help` command:
+To see the same auto-generated API, you can use the `--help` command:

 ```sh
 ploomber build --entry-point factory.make --help
 ```

+Note that the Python API requires more work than a `pipeline.yaml` file, but it is more flexible.
+[Click here] to see [examples](https://github.com/ploomber/projects/tree/master/python-api-examples) using the Python API.